Gold Coast Airport: Infrastructure

-In 2008, the Tugun Bypass opened with a 334 metre tunnel under the runway.
+In 2008, the Tugun Bypass opened with a 334 metre motorway tunnel under the runway.

 The airport opened an extension to the main runway as well as a full-length parallel taxiway in May 2007.
 The runway is 2482 m long, allowing for heavier aircraft with greater range to takeoff.

 On 16 May 2007, the runway extension was officially inaugurated by Minister for Transport, Mark Vaile.

 Gold Coast Airport appointed ADCO Constructions as the principal design and construct contractor for a $100-million redevelopment of the airport's main terminal.
 Completed in 2010, the project doubled the size of the existing facility to almost 27000 m2, incorporating domestic and international operations with self-service kiosks and 40 common-user check-in desks.
 The works will accommodate forecast growth for the next 10 years with a further expansion, stage two, scheduled to kick in upon demand.
-The main terminal – Terminal 1 – currently houses operations for Qantas, Jetstar, Virgin Australia, Rex, Air New Zealand and Scoot.
+The main terminal – Terminal 1 – currently houses operations for Qantas, Jetstar, Virgin Australia, Rex, Air New Zealand.

 Before moving to the main terminal, Tigerair Australia flights previously operated from a low-cost terminal with basic amenities, located approximately 200 m from the main terminal building.

 An instrument landing system (ILS) was scheduled to be installed at the airport by June 2015 to enable planes to land during adverse weather conditions.
 It would be a required navigation performance (RNP) system rather than a traditional ILS as this would allow planes to cross the coast at Currumbin rather than Surfers Paradise and therefore fly over fewer houses.
 The proposed ILS had become an issue with residents concerned with noise.
 In January 2016 the Minister for Infrastructure and Regional Development, Warren Truss, approved the installation of an ILS at Gold Coast Airport.
 Due to ground contamination that was found at the ILS location, it will not be able to be installed before the Gold Coast 2018 Commonwealth Games.

 Terminal expansion

-In 2016 Project LIFT commenced. was an approximate $300 million upgrade featuring two new wide-bodied aircraft stands and a three-level terminal development with four aerobridges and improved ground transport facilities.
-It enabled up to 19 additional aircraft to take off and touch down.

-In July 2019, work began on the 30000 m2 southern terminal expansion.
+In 2016. a $260 million redevelopment commenced to expand the terminal across three levels, including four aerobridges, two new wide-body aircraft stands and improved ground transport facilities.
+Work began on the 30000 m2 southern terminal expansion in July 2019.
 Lendlease was appointed to deliver the project.
+These works provided capacity to handle up to 19 aircraft simultaneously.

 By August 2022, much of the expansion work was complete and 400 volunteers participated in a mass trial at the Gold Coast Airport's new terminal on 30 August 2022.